JetBrains/teamcity-documentation/topics/statistic-charts.md

 * Filter the information by data series, for example, by the Agent name or result type.
 * View average values by selecting the __Average__ check box.
 * Filter out failed builds and show only successful builds with the unchecked __Show Failed__ option.
-* View the build summary information when you mouse\-over a build and navigate to the build results page using the build number link.
+* View the build summary information when you mouse-over a build and navigate to the build results page using the build number link.

 <note>